 Bucket Storage Support feature involves multiple services, each of them in charge of a specific operation.
+Furthermore, this new system can be easily extended by adding custom features on top of it exploiting the emitted events or processing the files in a batch manner periodically.

 The Ingestion Storer works following a series of steps: